gautamkrishnar/Be-Like-Bill/README.md

 If you are experiencing any bugs feel free to open  a new issue [here](https://github.com/gautamkrishnar/Be-Like-Bill/issues/new)

 ### Contributing
 Feel free to make any changes.
 We need some more memes to make Be like Bill a lot more awesome.
-Edit the **billgen-API.php** and **billgen.php** to add more memes.
+Edit the **memelist.php** to add more memes.
 Submit a new pull request with your changes.

 ###### TODO
 - [ ] Ability to use more characters other than Bill, like Della